-Be proactive and enliven your space now, Toronto, by getting into the groove of indoor gardening – before the doldrums of winter strike
+Be proactive and enliven your space, Toronto, by getting into the groove of indoor gardening

 I fancy myself a gardener.
 Every year, I tend to two outdoor beds which I fill with vegetables, herbs and flowers; plus there’s my patch of perennials.
 Indoor plants however: no dice.
 Before the summer season abruptly came to end, I decided that I wanted to keep my green-thumbing up, to extend all the feel good emotions it brings me by trying my hand – again – at growing indoors.
 I did some research and bought the right plants (pet-friendly, low light varieties) and now it’s time to house them in vessels that not only encourage growth but suit my decor.
 There are a lot of great options in town, fellow Torontonians, but like pets, exercise equipment and paper towels, what’s in stock gets snatched up quick as people prepare to hunker down.
 Don’t wait until the doldrums of winter are upon us (and we’re in another lockdown) to get your indoor gardening going – create a lively environment now with these planter ideas, available locally.

 A Little Pick-Me-Up: Plant stands

 Left: Make your plant’s presence known (so it’s not knocked over) with a little height.
 From Capra Designs, this cork number is light and flat packs – an eco-friendly display solution for your favourite plant baby. $120, at 313 Design Market.